-As for gardening I am learning as I go.
-Gardening for me started several years back in my 300 square foot studio apartment where I planted a few herbs in my windowsill and convinced my landlord to allow a tomato and zucchini pot on the roof of the building.
+As for gardening, I am learning as I go.
+Gardening for me started several years back in my 300 square foot studio apartment in the middle of Minneapolis, where I planted a few herbs in my windowsill and convinced my landlord to allow a tomato and zucchini pot on the roof of the building.

 I am from a small town in Wisconsin and somehow have always managed to live in big cities since I left.
-After much searching we moved to a charming small town with a big backyard for our two kids.
+After much searching, we moved to a charming small town with a big backyard for our two kids.
 Our new house came with a playhouse only needing fresh paint, a crew of neighbor kids, a huge raspberry patch, and a fire pit for lots and lots of marshmallows.

 About My Food

-Homemade food...I love to cook meals from ingredients in their most basic form~simple, fresh, seasonal, and usually pretty healthy.
+Homemade food...I love to cook meals from scratch, ingredients in their most basic form~simple, fresh, seasonal, and usually pretty healthy.
 The world has gotten very busy, but I think cooking dinner every night, and eating good meals together is worth making time for.

-My life has changed from busy restaurants to the equally busy chaos with kids pulling chairs up to the counter to help, measuring ingredients, stirring and learning to love real, delicious food.
+My life has changed from busy restaurants to the equally busy chaos of kids pulling chairs up to the counter to help.
+They measure ingredients, stir, and learn to love real, delicious food.
 We like to eat "food that makes us grow big and strong" but we make plenty of room for treats too.